Ann Petry: Career

 Petry's desire to become a professional writer was raised first in high school when her English teacher read her essay to the class and commented on it with the words: "I honestly believe that you could be a writer if you wanted to."
 The decision to become a pharmacist was her family's.
 After graduating in 1929 from Old Saybrook High School, she went to college and graduated with a Ph.G. degree from the University of Connecticut College of Pharmacy in New Haven in 1931 and worked in the family business for several years, while also writing short stories.

 On February 22, 1938, she married George D. Petry of New Iberia, Louisiana, and moved to New York.
+Between 1943 and 1941, she worked as a journalist and advertising representative at the The Amsterdam News.
+She then moved to Adam Clayton Powell Jr.'s newly established newspaper, The People's Voice from 1941 ro 1944 as a reporter and editor of the women's page.
+In 1943, she would begin to write a weekly column for the paper called "The Lighter Side".
+From 1942 to 1944, Petry studied creative writing at Columbia University under Mabel Louise Robinson.
+She would dedicate her third novel, The Narrows (1953) to Robinson.
+Throughout this period, Petry published short stories in The Crisis, Phylon, Opportunity, and other outlets.

-She worked as a journalist writing articles for newspapers including The Amsterdam News (between 1938 and 1941) and The People's Voice (1941–44), and published short stories in The Crisis, where her first story appeared in 1943, Phylon, and other outlets.
-Between 1944 and 1946 she studied creative writing at Columbia University.
-She also worked at an after-school program at P.S.
-10 in Harlem.
-It was during this period that she experienced and understood what the majority of the black population of the United States had to go through in their everyday life.
+Petry was active in her local community: she took part in American Negro Theatre productions held at the Schomburg Center for Research in Black Culture (1940) including a performance of On Striver's Row; studied art at the Harlem Art Center (1941); co-founded Negro Women, Inc., a women's advocacy group that organised around consumer protections with Dollie Lowther Robinson (1942); worked at an after-school program at P.S.
+10 in Harlem; taught a course for the NAACP; and worked briefly on a sociological study for the New York Foundation.
+Petry performed alongside Ruby Dee in On Striver's Row.
+The founding document of the Negro Women, Inc. described it as "a Harlem consumer's watch group that provide[d] working class women with 'how-to' information for purchasing food, clothing, and furniture".
+More than just providing information, the group held events and activities for Black women that encouraged them to see themselves as political agents.
+It was during this period that Petry experienced and understood what the majority of the black population of the United States had to go through in their everyday life.
 Traversing the Harlem streets, living for the first time among large numbers of poor black people, seeing neglected children up close—Petry's early years in New York inevitably made impressions on her and led her to put her experiences to paper.
-Her daughter Liz explained to The Washington Post' that "her way of dealing with the problem was to write this book [The Street], which maybe was something that people who had grown up in Harlem couldn’t do."
+Her daughter Liz explained to The Washington Post that "her way of dealing with the problem was to write this book (The Street), which maybe was something that people who had grown up in Harlem couldn't do."